 If siding is re-oiled periodically as is standard in North America and Europe, it will simply last longer due to better UV protection.
 If reoiled every 5 or 10 years then it should last the lifetime of the structure.
 This is where the 80-year guidance breaks down.
 Also note that our Suyaki has a soot layer that is hydrophobic, blocks UV, and is aseptic.
 This soot layer seems to last about 40 years before eroding off if the correct species and it is heat treated correctly, and no re-oiling maintenance is done during that time.

-In terms of geographic location, the most frequent pre-purchase customer concern we get is from the arid, mountainous southwest, and also from the frigid north-central regions of North America.
+In terms of geographic location, the most frequent pre-purchase customer concern we get is from the arid, mountainous southwest, and also from the frigid north-central regions of North America Wisconsin/Minnesota region and east.
 For whatever reason we get less questions about climate suitability of our product from the western and eastern seaboards than from inland.
 However, in our experience, coastal marine and humid subtropical climates are the most challenging in terms of wood siding longevity.
-Coastal climates are abrasive and wear through wood more quickly, and humid climates encourage the growth of fungi in the wood that can cause rot.
+Coastal climates are abrasive with salty air so wear through wood more quickly, and humid climates encourage the growth of fungi in the wood that can cause rot.
 Yakisugi lasts longer than un-heat-treated wood in these applications since the surface is case-hardened for abrasion-resistance, and also the cellulose/hemicellulose that fungi grow on is burned off.
-Arid or cold climates cause wood to dimensionally move and change color, but they do not cause as much abrasion or rot as coastal or humid climates.
+Arid or cold climates cause wood to dimensionally move (cupping especially) and change color, but they do not cause as much abrasion or rot as coastal or humid climates.
 This is why yakisugi is more common along the southern coast in Japan than inland or up north.

 Finally there is specific site or wall orientation.
 What I’ve seen in Japan and North America is that wood will weather differently depending on which direction the wall is facing.
 In general east and north facing walls will evenly bleach out until they are silver in color, then they will remain an even silver.
 South and west facing orientation will weather unevenly.
 The top of the wall is protected from sun and rain by the overhang so will remain the original color.
 The center of the wall will turn yellow-orange wood color from high UV and since it dries out quickly after rain.
 Then the bottom of the wall will silver out similar to the east and north elevations since it remains wet longer.
 Keep in mind this only happens if the siding is not re-oiled.

-In conclusion, here is where the 80-year guidance comes from: Japanese standard 10mm thick planks that started out as our Gendai or Pika-Pika surface (ie brushed), were installed correctly, were never oiled or re-oiled, were installed on a south or west-facing orientation, and on the coast.
+In conclusion, here is where the 80-year guidance comes from: Japanese standard 10mm thick planks that started out as our Gendai or Pika-Pika surface (ie brushed), were installed correctly, were never oiled or re-oiled, were installed on a south or west-facing orientation, and near the coast.
 Geographic location and wall orientation can’t really be controlled to increase siding longevity.
-However, if the siding starts out thicker (our standard is 15mm since yield drops off for any thicker than that), is installed correctly (rain screen!), is finished with an oil stain, and re-oiled periodically, it will last even longer.
+However, if the siding starts out thicker (our standard is 15mm since yield drops off for any thicker than that), is installed correctly (rain screen & headed ring-shank nails), is finished with an oil stain, and re-oiled periodically, it will last even longer.
 How long?
 Longer than you need to worry about!